bhagwat-rahul/cool-stuff/notes/parallelism.md

 these locks/spawns and other constructs will also build dag's (directed acyclic graphs) or dependency graphs that you then need to follow. a good part of what things like pytorch, etc. do is this.

+task scheduling:-
+it is good to have a lot of small tasks to take adv of timeslicing, etc. during scheduling, better to do longer tasks first so that all threads are more likely to end at the same time. this way we don't have to wait on 1 thing finishing exec cz it's doing a long task at the end while other's are done.